 John Poelstra Portland, Oregon

-Business Coach, Life Coach, Money and Finance Coach
+Executive Coach, Life Coach, Business Coach

 BS, Certified Professional Co-active Coach, Associate Certified Coach (ICF), Certified Public Accountant (inactive)

 Have you ever had this conversation with yourself?

 “It feels like a continuous grind and nothing’s ever going to change.”

 In one moment you’re working so hard to make something happen and in the next you’re procrastinating because you can’t figure out what to do.